 How to Start your Freelancing Business and Make money online

-One of the first steps to start a freelance business is to set out your goal or simply put, the things you plan to achieve as a freelancer.
+One of the first steps to start a freelance business is to set out your goal or simply put, identify and plan out the things you want to achieve as a freelancer.

-The primary reason you need this is so that your goal can help you to shape your business model, pricing and other details that has to do with the business.
+The reason you need this is because goals can help you to shape your business model, pricing and other details that has to do with the business.

-Having clear goals for your freelancing business will help you to identify your priorities, create strategies you can use to achieve these priorities and then give you the right KPIs to measure your success correctly.
+Having clear goals for your freelancing business will get you to identify your priorities, create strategies you can use to achieve these priorities and then identify the right KPIs to measure your success correctly.

 Without this in place, it might get really difficult to attain any measurable success.